Sedevacantism: Authority to declare an Antipope

 Citing the Jesuit theologian Robert Bellarmine, some sedevacantists argue that a heretical Pope automatically loses office and is no longer Pope by the very fact of consenting to heresy.

 An issue facing sedevacantists in attempting to justify their position, was how to deal with the question of who from a Catholic perspective has the legitimate authority to judge or declare a man, who the world at large considered the legitimate Pope (Paul VI), to instead be a non-Catholic Antipope and manifest, public and notorious heretic.

-The “Jesuit” faction, represented by Fr.
-Joaquín Sáenz y Arriaga and his base within the Mexican sedevacantists and later American factions influenced by them such as the CMRI, looked especially to Doctor of the Church, Robert Bellarmine and Francisco Suárez.
+One of the Sedevacantist currents is referred to as the "Jesuit faction", and is represented by Fr.
+Joaquín Sáenz y Arriaga and his base within the Mexican sedevacantists and later American factions influenced by them such as the CMRI; this current looks especially to Jesuit Doctor of the Church Robert Bellarmine and Jesuit Francisco Suárez.
 The CMRI cites Bellarmine, writing in his De Romano Pontifice: “The pope manifestly a heretic ceases by himself to be pope and head, in the same way as he ceases to be a Christian and a member of the body of the Church; and for this reason, he can be judged and punished by the Church.
 This is the opinion of all the ancient Fathers, who teach that manifest heretics lose immediately all jurisdiction.”
 That is to say, by becoming a public and notorious heretic, a reigning Pontiff tacitly resigns office automatically by the very act of consenting to heresy itself, without any formal procedure being required.

 Following the likes of Charles René Billuart, the Dominican faction argued that a heretical Pope must be juridically deposed by procedure of a General Council.
 This led them to develop the sedeprivationist thesis.

 Given that the sedevacantist movement during the time of Paul VI consisted of a very small number of lower clergymen who had been ordained by the Roman Catholic Church and laymen who had followed them (being without a single Bishop who publicly endorsed the sedevacantist position in public until Ngô Đình Thục in the early 1980s), the likelihood that such juridical proceedings by a General Council would be initiated against Paul VI was incredibly marginal.
 After the death of Paul VI in 1978, the opportunity to do this had passed and Guérard des Lauriers was forced, by the logic of his own arguments, to adopt the position of sedeprivationism in 1979 – breaking with sedevacantism proper or “totalism” as it is sometimes called – claiming instead that the Vatican-based, post-Conciliar claimants to the Papacy were indeed Popes “materially but not formally.”